Incarcerated graduates say degrees help them “transcend” prison’s walls

 “I think it was a symbolic moment for him,” Bass told CBS News.
 “For me to really show him that although I’m here, I’m still trying to do things to better myself.”

-Both degrees carry the same credentials as if they were earned at the respective campuses, said the program’s coordinator.
+Both degrees carry the same credentials as if they were earned on the respective campuses, said the program’s coordinator.

 “If we had a degree inside that didn’t stand the test of time when the person leaves, what would we really be offering them in terms of a credential?” said Sheila Meiman, a director at Raritan Valley.
 “They need the skills, they need the knowledge, they need the ability to transfer that degree.”